econrad003/magic_squares/README.md

 ### 3.3 Sample scripts and spreadsheets

 Demo and sample scripts will be placed in the *working_directory* folder.
 Spreadsheets will be placed in the *workind_directory/spreadsheets* folder.

+*bundle_demo.py*

+* This script uses line bundles to frame magic squares of given order.
+* To do - spreadsheet input and output.

+*csv_demo.py*

+* Demonstration of spreadsheets.

+*examples1.py*, *examples2.py*, *etc.*

+* Create sample spreadsheets

+*leaper_demo.py*

+* demonstrates an algorithm for producing squares which are often but not always magic.